-This section describes the assignment of buttons on the left side of the transition control block.
+This section describes the assignment of buttons on the left side of the transition control block or transition control block (simple type) as an example.

-To assign buttons on the right side (independent key transition execution section buttons, use the same procedure in the Engineering Setup >Panel >Config >Link/Program Button >Transition Module2 menu (7321.34).
+To assign buttons on the right side of the transition control block (independent key transition execution section buttons), use the same procedure in the Engineering Setup >Panel >Config >Link/Program Button >Transition Module2 menu (7321.34).